 — Wolf Von Eckardt

-Over the years, DCPL programs have presented in-depth examinations of design, planning, and preservation topics.
-In September 2002, DCPL’s first annual Row House Month made city residents aware of the historic value of row houses, informed them of economic incentives for owning a city property, and generated enthusiasm for preservation-friendly renovation/restoration.
-DCPL sponsored a multi-year, multi-faceted effort to explore the legacy of Harry Wardman, one of Washington’s most prolific early 20th century builders.
-In 2005, DCPL received a grant from Humanities Council of Washington, DC that partially funded an exhibit on Wardman row houses.
-Created and curated by Sally Berk and Carolyn Mesrobian Hickman, Wardman’s Washington: Celebrating a Century of Wardman Row-House Neighborhoods opened at the John A. Wilson Building and will circulate to every quadrant of the city.
-In addition, the Wardman legacy has been perpetuated through popular annual bus tours.
+In September 2002, DCPL’s first annual Row House Month made city residents aware of the historic value of row houses, informed them of economic incentives for owning a city home, and generated enthusiasm for preservation-friendly renovation/restoration.
+DCPL also sponsored a multi-faceted exploration of the legacy of Harry Wardman, one of Washington’s most prolific early 20th century builders, through a mobile exhibit on Wardman row houses, partially funded by a grant from the Humanities Council of Washington, DC.

-In 2006, DCPL presented an acclaimed, two-day symposium, DC Modern followed by another two-day program DC Modern: Washington INSIDE.
-Both sold-out programs, organized by former trustee Joan M. Brierton, brought together for the first time, architects, designers, property owners, and an interested audience to highlight the role of modernism in the shaping of post-World War II Washington.
+Another focus in the 2000s was on the city’s many Mid-Century Modern properties, which were increasingly threatened with demolition or drastic alteration.
+DCPL sought to raise the level of appreciation for mid-twentieth century buildings, and to establish that modernism is of equal significance to earlier architectural styles.
+In 2006, DCPL presented an acclaimed, two-day symposium, DC Modern, followed by another two-day program, DC Modern: Washington INSIDE.
+Both sold-out programs, organized by former trustee Joan M. Brierton, brought together for the first time, architects, designers, property owners, and other interested participants to highlight the role of modernism in the shaping of post-World War II Washington.

-DCPL kicked-off 2007 by celebrating 35 years of preservation activity with a sold-out anniversary fundraiser at the Willard Hotel.
-The packed house of 450 cheered when the newly elected Mayor Adrian Fenty proclaimed himself the “451st preservationist in the room.”
+DCPL kicked-off 2007 by celebrating DCPL’s 35-years of successes, with a sold-out anniversary fundraiser at the Willard Inter-Continental Hotel.
+The packed ballroom of 450 cheered when newly elected mayor Adrian Fenty proclaimed himself the “451st preservationist in the room.”